Consolidated cloud onboarding

 Key screens from the redesigned Partner Center UI.

-Senior UX Designer, co-leading design
+Senior Product Designer, co-leading design

 3 years (multi-phase migration)

-2 product managers, 4 rotating UX designers, 6+ engineers, Ecosystem offering managers, Service Framework focals, Catalog management engineers
+2 product managers, 4 rotating designers, 6+ engineers, Ecosystem offering managers, Service Framework focals, Catalog management engineers

 When I joined the onboarding modernization effort, IBM Cloud’s onboarding experience was effectively split in half.
 First-party teams used an aging legacy tool tied to costly infrastructure, and third-party teams used a more modern system that was missing key functionality for certain product types.
 For years, product teams navigated these two worlds with little visibility of system status, confusing requirements, and outdated docs.